2stable/faq.passwords.2stable.com/legal/terms.md

 ### Acceptance of Terms

-By accessing or using the Passkeys App and its associated products, software, data feeds, and services (hereafter referred to as the "Service"), you acknowledge that you have read, understood, and agree to abide by these terms and conditions.
+By accessing or using the Password Manager by 2Stable and its associated products, software, data feeds, and services (hereafter referred to as the "Service"), you acknowledge that you have read, understood, and agree to abide by these terms and conditions.
 If you do not agree with any part of these terms, please refrain from using the Service.
 The Service is provided by 2Stable on an "AS IS" and "AS AVAILABLE" basis.
 2Stable reserves the right to modify, suspend, or discontinue the Service, at its sole discretion, without prior notice.
 Your continued use of the Service following any modifications constitutes your acceptance of such changes.
 2Stable shall not be liable to you or any third party for any modification, suspension, or discontinuance of the Service.

 ### Scope of Service